QSB-yuhs/redCohort-1/README.md

 License
 =======
-The SkeletonCohortDiagnosticsStudy package is licensed under Apache License 2.0
+The redCohort package is licensed under Apache License 2.0

 Development
 ===========
-SkeletonCohortDiagnosticsStudy was developed in ATLAS and R Studio.
+redCohort was developed in ATLAS and R Studio.

 ### Development status